-PRESIDENT BARACK OBAMA, convinced that the brain represented the next frontier of innovation, launched the BRAIN (Brain Research through Advancing Innovative Neurotechnologies) Initiative in 2013.
+Former U.S. President Barack Obama, convinced that the brain represented the next frontier of innovation, launched the BRAIN (Brain Research through Advancing Innovative Neurotechnologies) Initiative in 2013.
 As its momentum builds, it is creating a quiet revolution in neuroscience research by driving interdisciplinary collaborations and delivering new research tools on a massive scale.

 The scope of the effort continues to grow.
-Investment in the BRAIN Initiative has more than quadrupled, from some $100 million for fiscal year 2014, to a proposed $434 million–plus in fiscal year 2017.
-Its reach now encompasses six federal agencies – including the Department of Energy, joining this year – as well as private funders, such as Google, GE and The Kavli Foundation.
-The tools and technologies already emerging from the Initiative will help drive brain research into the 21st century and allow researchers to grapple with the driving questions in the field, such as the search for a unifying theory of how the brain works.
+Investment in the BRAIN Initiative has more than quadrupled, from some $100 million for fiscal year 2014 to a proposed $434 million–plus in fiscal year 2017.
+Its reach now encompasses six federal agencies—including the Department of Energy, joining this year—as well as private funders, such as Google, GE and The Kavli Foundation.
+The tools and technologies already emerging from the Initiative will help drive brain research into the 21st Century and allow researchers to grapple with the driving questions in the field, such as the search for a unifying theory of how the brain works.

-Before the President leaves office, he will convene the White House Frontiers Conference to explore the future of American innovation, a centerpiece of which is the BRAIN Initiative.
 To discuss the Initiative’s early successes, challenges and future directions, The Kavli Foundation brought together a group of researchers and funders who are helping to define it.